No. 2 Stanford beats San Diego State 86-48 in season opener

 STANFORD, Calif.
-(AP)Kiki Iriafen had a team-leading 16 points and six rebounds, sending No. 2 Stanford past San Diego State, 86-48, to open the 2022-23 season on Monday night.
+(AP)Kiki Iriafen scored 16 points to lead No. 2 Stanford to an 86-48 win over San Diego State on Monday night in the season opener.

-Iriafen was one of four players who had double-digit points for the Cardinal, including Elena Bosgana (15 points), Cameron Brink (13) and Indya Nivar (13).
+Iriafen was one of four players who had double-digit points for the reigning Pac-12 champion Cardinal, including Elena Bosgana (15 points), Cameron Brink (13) and Indya Nivar (13).
+Iriafen and Bosgana both recorded career highs in points.

+”I’m really excited about our super sophomores,” said Stanford head coach Tara VanDerveer, referring to Iriafen and Bosgana. ”They were reserves a lot last year, and now they’re saying, `It’s my turn.’ .
+We have a pretty deep team.
+A lot of different people can contribute.”

+Iriafen and Bosgana both attributed their career nights to the leadership of Stanford’s upperclassmen.

+”Last year, we had great players next to us,” Bosgana said. ”Learning from that, and learning from watching, has really helped me build my confidence.”

+”We’re more comfortable with playing college basketball, what our coaches want from us,” Iriafen said. ”The upperclassmen, they’re always motivating me, telling me that I can do anything on the court, so that motivation from my seniors and my juniors is really helpful.”

 Brink kicked off the scoring with a 3-pointer, sparking a 10-0 game-opening run for the Cardinal on their way to a 25-4 lead after the first quarter.
-Stanford shot 51.6% (32 of 62) on the evening, including 36.7% (11 of 30) from deep, though AP preseason All-American Haley Jones was held to just six points.
+Stanford shot 51.6% (32 of 62) on the evening, including 36.7% (11 of 30) from deep.
+AP preseason All-American Haley Jones was held to just six points, but she led the team with a plus-32 in her 23 minutes on the court.

+”She had some good looks, and the ball didn’t go down for her, but her free throws were really good,” VanDerveer said. ”This is a really new position for her, playing the point, but I think she’s really working hard and doing really well.”

 Alex Crain and Meghan Fiso each had nine points for the Aztecs, who were held to 31.6% shooting (18 of 57) by the Cardinal defense.
 Stanford has now held 64 of its last 70 opponents to 41.8% shooting or worse.